Urban City Lessons from San Francisco

 Most Dog-Friendly Town on Earth (nearby)

-Drive just a couple of hours south of San Francisco, and you end up in the ‘fairytale village’ of Carmel-by-the-Sea, home to beautiful million-dollar houses and a thriving artist community.
-This town is known as being one of the most dog-friendly on earth.
+Drive just a couple of hours south of San Francisco, and you end up in Carmel-by-the-Sea, home to million-dollar houses and a thriving artist community.
+It’s also known as the most dog-friendly town on earth.

 There is even a local calendar of local pooches, sold to raise money for animal shelters.
 One well-known resident here was Doris Day, who ran a dog-friendly hotel.